osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 The primary objective for the regression test suite was to allow coverage to be added for essentially any part of the Data Platform common code and service implementations including lower level components, and for the most part that has been accomplished.
 Test coverage for the Ingestion and Query service implementations is pretty extensive, and covers some of the lower-level features that are hard to cover in higher-level scenarios.

 All regression tests using a MongoDB database named "dp-test".
-The Data Platform's MongoDB schema is described in Section "dp-service MongoDB schema and data flow".
+The Data Platform's MongoDB schema is described in [Section "dp-service MongoDB schema and data flow"](#dp-service-mongodb-schema-and-data-flow).

 After adding coverage for both the Ingestion and Query service implementations, we added an "integration testing" framework that provides a mechanism for running higher-level scenarios that involve any/all of the service implementations.
-That framework is discussed in Section "integration testing".
+That framework is discussed in [section "integration testing"](#integration-testing).

 Since the integration testing framework was added, we've preferred adding test coverage at that level when possible because it exercises the communication framework in addition to the service implementations.
 For that reason, there is less low-level test coverage of the annotation service implementation than the other service, but pretty good coverage at the higher-level integration test level.
 We will add more extensive low-level coverage for all the services as time goes on to cover more special / unusual cases.